Cow Tongue

 Jamaican Nutmeg Is Friggin’ Sweet

 While cooking for a dinner party/cooking class.
 Actually a bachelorette party for 10 awesome women.
+I was gifted some righteous nutmeg.

 The story